odpi/egeria/open-metadata-implementation/access-services/data-engine/data-engine-server/docs/scenarios/create-schema-type.md

   }
 }

-GUIDResponse - response containing the process guid, with status and error message if failing
+GUIDResponse - response containing the schema type guid, with status and error message if failing

 ```
 ----